maxangelo987/maxangelo987/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Research and Computing and Engineering Development
+- 🔭 I’m currently working on Research and Computing/Engineering Development
 - 🌱 I’m currently learning in Computing and Engineering
 - 👯 I’m looking to collaborate on Computer Engineering, Computer Science, Information Systems, Software Development and Information Technology
 - 😄 Pronouns: (He/Him) but sometimes a Robot